 Looking for a quick exfoliation for your face or body to scrub away dead skin cells for a brighter appearance?
 Yeah, baking soda can work on that, too!
 Add a little to your face or body wash for a natural exfoliator for your skin.

 I could go on and on about vinegar and it’s wonderful multi-purpose properties.
-I’ve written about using vinegar to kill weeds, clean your toilet, clean a clogged up showerhead, get nasty stuff off of produce, clean a vinyl fence and – happily – kill germs.
+I’ve written about using vinegar to kill weeds, clean your toilet, clean a clogged up showerhead, get nasty stuff off of produce and clean a vinyl fence.
 That’s why I buy large bottles of the stuff when I find it at a good price!

 One of my newest ways to enjoy honey is as a face mask!
 This sweet natural food is actually a great moisturizer for your skin!
 It’s a natural humectant.
 I’ve been putting it on my face, and you can instantly tell a difference.
 Apply overnight, or when you’ve got at least 15 minutes to leave it on your skin.

 Honey is also great for healing wounds and I use it on acne, too.

 Oh, yeah, it’s also a great sweetener to substitute for sugar. 😉

 No need for organic selections if you’re buying avocados for guacamole making – or the hot new trend of avocado toast.
 Did you know that avocados are number one on the EWG’s Clean 15 list?
 The list rates the produce items with the least amount of pesticide residues.
 So pick them up inexpensively at Walmart and don’t stress about finding an organic certified variety elsewhere.